 Weekly Specials, purchased at the discounted rate are only transferable from week to week, meaning all sessions will need to transfer to the next week.

-What is the latest that I can sign up?
+What is the latest that I can sign up for?

 If I do not show up for the session I reserved or I need to cancel, do I receive a refund or credit?

-No refunds are given.
-However, you may receive a credit on your account to use for another day if you call to cancel your reservation by 11:59pm the day before.
+Camp is non-refundable.
+However, you may receive an account credit to use for another day if you call to cancel your reservation prior to the reservation date.
 We are flexible for sudden illness or emergencies.
 However, if you do not show up and you fail to notify us via phone call, voicemail, or email, no credit will be given.

 If I buy multiple sessions and I do not use them, can I get a refund?

 Camp sessions are non-refundable.
-Therefore, to ensure your child loves camp and prior to purchasing multiple sessions, we encourage you to attend one session first.
-However, you may receive a credit on your account to use for another day if you call to cancel your reservation by 11:59pm the day before.
+Therefore, to ensure your child loves to camp, and prior to purchasing multiple sessions, we encourage you to attend one session first.
+Account credit will be issued if you cancel a camp session and can be used at a later date.